суббота, 13 мая 2017 г.

 It's worth noting that "Ivan the Terrible" is actually a mistranslation.
 Ivan’s nickname, "Grozny", has nothing to do with terror and doesn't have a bad meaning.
 Sometimes it's translated into English as "Ivan the Fearsome", which is slightly more correct.
 In fact, the adjective "grozny" is derived from the Russian word "groza" - "thunderstorm".
 (That's why thunderstorm clouds serve as background for the film credits.)
 In older Russian "groza" also meant "threat" (its modern form - "ugroza").
 One of the Russian dictionaries explains the word "grozny" as "courageous, magnificent, magisterial and keeping enemies in fear, but people in obedience".
 But, in my opinion, the best definition is provided by TVtropes.org: "terrifying yet awesome" - like a thunderstorm.

-Another thing which may be confusing for a non-Russian viewer is who were the Oprichniki and why they are considered bad guys.
+Another thing that may be confusing for a non-Russian viewer is who were the Oprichniki and why they are considered bad guys.
 In short, the Oprichniki were the tsar's personal punitive army with a dash of Inquisition.
 They dressed in black and emulated the monastic life; they weren't controlled by laws and answered only to the tsar.
-With their help Ivan IV established his autocratic reign: in uprooting any opposition the Oprichniki extensively used tortures, mass murders and gruesome executions.
+With their help, Ivan IV established his autocratic reign: in uprooting any opposition the Oprichniki extensively used tortures, mass murders, and gruesome executions.

 _____________________________________________

 My favorite thing about Ivan the Terrible is that each scene (and nearly every shot) is constructed like a meaningful, symbolic picture: Eisenstein called cinema "the highest stage of painting".
-Expressionists lighting effects contribute to the shots painterly appearance, facial features are distorted, perspective laws are broken.
+Expressionist lighting effects contribute to the shot's painterly appearance, facial features are distorted, perspective laws are broken.
 Disproportionate objects convey not reality but perception.
 The story is mostly told by means of almost static, yet extremely expressive scenes - like in manga, where what is drawn and how it's drawn are of equal importance.
 Ivan the Terrible would have made a great manga - just redraw the shots from the movie and add dialog bubbles.
-That's what probably hooked me up on this film in the first place - I'm mostly indifferent to cinema.
-Really, if you screencap the entire film (I actually did it: VLC Media Player, Scene filter), nearly every image you get will be a visual masterpiece, a work of art by itself.
+Really, if you screencap the entire film, nearly every image you get will be a visual masterpiece, a work of art by itself.

 ___________________________________________

-During the course of the story Ivan goes through a metamorphosis: young enthusiastic ruler, husband, warrior, politician, widower, hermit, tyrant, madman, visionary, devil...
-By the end of the film the actor's (Nikolai Cherkasov) makeup bears striking resemblance to that of Mephistopheles in Gounod's classic opera Faust
+During the course of the story, Ivan goes through a metamorphosis: young enthusiastic ruler, husband, warrior, politician, widower, hermit, tyrant, madman, visionary, devil...
+By the end of the film, the actor's (Nikolai Cherkasov) makeup bears a striking resemblance to that of Mephistopheles in Gounod's classic opera Faust

 ___________________________________________

-Each scene is full of symbols: disproportionate shadows on the walls, throne which is too high for the child-tsar, huge book "swallowing" Ivan’s face during anointing, Vladimir stretching his hand to a crown on a black swan's head yet failing to reach it...
+Each scene is full of symbols: disproportionate shadows on the walls, a throne that is too high for the child-tsar, a huge book "swallowing" Ivan’s face during anointing, Vladimir stretching his hand to a crown on a black swan's head yet failing to reach it...

 These three European ambassadors are blatant caricatures (which is especially noticeable because all other Europeans in the film look more "realistic").
 However, their image should convey not historicity, but an emotion, impression: the Europeans look with disdain at "barbaric" Muscovy, and that's how the Muscovites see them in return, with their strange customs (like shaving) and odd impractical clothes: